 Can Employers Pick Certain People to Work from Home?

 Yes.
-In some offices, there will be individual workers that do work that can be performed by telecommuting while others have jobs that require them to be present.
+In some offices, there will be individual workers that do work that can be performed by telecommuting.
+Others have jobs that require them to be present.
 Employers who want to keep as many employees as possible at home will allow those who can perform duties from home to do so.

 Employers may also choose to choose individual workers to work home based on their health status.
 For instance, if individual workers fall into high-risk groups and have jobs that can be done from home, they may be asked to telecommute as well.